 The mixer section at the top of the interface adjusts the volume of individual sounds in the same way as on the CR-8000.
 If more control is required, the Setup tab provides that.

 The Setup tab offers greater control over how the FK12 sounds and operates.
-There are volume, pan and tune controls for each sound.
-Incoming MIDI notes can be mapped to any rhythm or sound.
+There are volume, pan, tune and mute controls for each sound.
+Incoming MIDI notes can be mapped to any rhythm or sound and outgoing sounds can be assigned to any available Kontakt output.
 Random tune and volume controls add a little human element to the sounds.

 A working installation of Native Instruments’ Kontakt version 4.2 or higher is required.
 This Kontakt instrument is NOT compatible with the free Kontakt Player.

 FK12 costs £5.50 (GBP) and payment is via PayPal.
 A personal download link will be sent automatically to your PayPal email address once payment has been made.
 This usually arrives in a matter of minutes, but please allow a couple of hours as email can get delayed en route.
 Also allow www.forgottenkeys.co.uk through any spam filter.
 Feel free to contact me if you require more information.